MARTIMM/Semi-xml/README.md

     * script tags must always have a start and end tag
     * the content of a pre tag must be left as-is.

+## Ideas

+* Parser will be a class.
+Styles can be templated and added in the form of a role.

 ## Bugs

 Still at omega state, bugs come and go(hopefully).